mandyschen/MonkeyManeuver/README.md

 A fun game where you play as a monkey pilot flying through the skies!

 - Dodge increasingly fast logs
-- Collect randonly spawning bananas
+- Collect randomly spawning bananas
 - Try to get a new high score!

 Link to Play: https://mandyschen.github.io/MonkeyManeuver/